ajaxian79/algorithms/docs/lis.md

 Backtracking template: choose, recurse, un-choose.
 Mutate then revert.

 Pick a pivot, partition, recurse on the side that contains the kth slot.

+Maintain `[l, r]` and a counter; on counter-met-condition record the answer and shrink.